par7133/RADXIDE/README.md

 <br>
 Setting dan(MAXFILES) you define how many files max the project can contain.
-Setting dan(MAXFILESIZE) you define the max size of the file RADXIDE can handle.
+Setting dan(MAXFILESIZE) you define the max size of the file RADXIDE can handle.<br>
+The defaults are some good ones, but in the need you know what to change.
 <br><br>
 You can exclude folders from the project by adding their name to $dan(prjdirignore)